 Geo builds on lessons the CMS Innovation Center has learned from prior Medicare shared savings initiatives, including the Medicare Shared Savings Program and the Next Generation ACO Model, as well as innovative approaches from Medicare Advantage, Medicaid Managed Care, and commercial health risk-sharing arrangements.
 Geo requires participants to take full risk with 100 percent shared savings / shared losses, with risk corridors, for Medicare Parts A and B services for Medicare fee-for-service beneficiaries in a defined target region.
-Geo will be tested over a six-year period in four to ten regions and will include two three-year Model Agreement Periods, the first of which will start on January 1, 2022.
+Geo will be tested over a six-year period in four to ten regions and will include two three-year Model Agreement Periods.

 Direct Contracting Entities (DCEs) in Geo will assume financial risk in return for enhanced flexibilities, making it possible for these entities to offer Medicare beneficiaries an increased focus on care coordination through care delivery innovation.
 The additional tools and flexibilities available to DCEs include preferred provider networks, care coordination and clinical management, and payment integrity and medical review.
 Beneficiaries will maintain all of their Original Medicare benefits including access to all Medicare enrolled providers and all existing appeal rights under Original Medicare.
 The unique, geographic focus of the Model allows DCEs to make investments in communities and build relationships based on their knowledge of a community’s specific local needs.

-The Geographic Direct Contracting Model builds on the design of the Direct Contracting Professional and Global Options.
-For more information on the Direct Contracting Professional and Global Options, please visit: https://innovation.cms.gov/innovation-models/direct-contracting-model-options
+The Geographic Direct Contracting Model builds on the design of the Global and Professional Direct Contracting (GPDC) Model.
+For more information on the GPDC Model, please visit: https://innovation.cms.gov/innovation-models/direct-contracting-model-options.

 What are Geo’s goals?